Skip to content

 self.border_mode = border_mode

-def apply_to_keypoint(
+def _create_safe_rotate_matrix(

 self,

-) -> KeypointInternalType:
+) -> tuple[np.ndarray, dict[str, float]]:

-height, width = image.shape[:2]
+height, width = image_shape[:2]

-rotation_mat = cv2.getRotationMatrix2D(image_center, angle, 1.0)
+rotation_mat = cv2.getRotationMatrix2D(center, angle, 1.0)

 abs_cos = abs(rotation_mat[0, 0])